 By the end of the course you’ll be trained to:

-- Assist in the rescue of stranded dolphins and whales
+- Assist in the rescue of stranded whales and dolphins

 - Act as a role model to untrained rescuers

-After the course you’ll be issued with a marine mammal medic card and added to our national database for future stranding call-outs.
+You will receive a comprehensive handbook and be issued with a Project Jonah lanyard, stranding cue card, marine mammal medic ID card, certificate and high-viz vest.
+Most importantly, you will be added to our national database for future stranding call-outs.

 Helping dolphins and whales both here and overseas